 2.7.4 Antimicrobial susceptibility testing

 The disk diffusion method, was used for antimicrobial susceptibility testing.
 A lawn culture was prepared on Mueller-Hinton agar using overnight-grown bacteria in nutrient broth.
-Antibiotic discs such as Tetracycline (30 µg) and Nitrofurantoin (30 µg) were aseptically placed on the agar, which was then incubated at 37°C for 16–18 hours.
+Antibiotic discs including Tetracycline (30 µg) and Nitrofurantoin (30 µg) were aseptically placed on the agar, which was then incubated at 37°C for 16–18 hours.
 Zones of inhibition were interpreted according to Clinical and Laboratory Standards Institute (CLSI, 2010) guidelines.

 2.7.5 DNA Extraction